wolffiex/cc-node-sf-2025/talk.md

 3. **Simplicity wins**: JSON + validation > complex database
 4. **Fail gracefully**: Better to lose features than crash entirely

-For Claude Code, moving away from SQLite would improve reliability and debuggability while maintaining most benefits through runtime validation.
+For Claude Code, moving away from SQLite improved reliability and debuggability with the option to maintain most benefits through runtime validation.

 ## Conclusion
 Building Claude Code has provided valuable insights into modern CLI development.
 The choice of async generators for streaming, JavaScript/TypeScript for implementation, and SQLite for storage each brought unique benefits and challenges that shaped the final product.